Tenkyokaku, a lavishly decorated former Japanese villa, lies hidden away in dense foliage surrounding Lake Inawashiro.

 The Imperial Prince’s family owned the villa until 1952, when it was granted to Fukushima Prefecture.
-Tenkyokaku has since been used as a meeting hall, a wedding venue and a space for lectures and exhibitions.
+Tenkyokaku has since been used as a meeting hall, wedding venue, lecture hall and exhibition space.

 As an artist, I was so surprised to hear that Tenkyokaku has been used to host gallery exhibitions.
 I would love to travel out into the Japanese countryside, surrounded by giant trees and the third-largest lake in Japan, to view an exhibition in this beautiful house.

-Despite being restored in 1984, the building retains many of its original features, including the impressive chandelier which can be seen below.
+Despite being restored in 1984, the building retains many of its original features, including impressive chandeliers.

-My tour guide explained to me that at the time of its construction, there wasn’t any access to electricity in the surrounding area, so the Imperial Prince ordered the construction of electric cable within the house, specifically so that he could light up the beautiful chandeliers, no doubt imported from France.
+My tour guide explained to me that at the time of its construction, there was no access to electricity nearby, so the Imperial Prince ordered the construction of electric cables within the house, just so that he could light these beautiful chandeliers.

-One of my highlights of the day was eating コロッケレー (fried curry bun) for lunch.
+One highlight of the day was eating コロッケレー (fried curry bun) for lunch.
 It was so light and crispy…

-The other highlight that I should mention was having the chance to dress in traditional clothing from the Meiji era.
-I was able to choose from a number of different dress styles, but I decided to try on the traditional dress of the Aizu people.
+Another highlight was having the chance to dress in traditional clothing from the Meiji era.
+I could choose from various dress styles, but decided to wear a traditional Aizu dress, made from Aizu cotton (会津もめん).

-It was fun – although challenging at times! – to fit the wide frame of the dress through the doorways and to avoid stepping on the hem.
-I was afraid of ripping it or getting it crumpled, especially when I tried to sit down, but I was repeatedly told “Don’t worry, just plunk yourself straight down.
+It was fun – although challenging at times! – to fit the wide frame of the dress through doorways and avoid stepping on its hem.
+I was afraid of ripping it, especially when I sat down, but I was repeatedly told “Don’t worry, just plunk yourself straight down.
 PLUNK.”

-You’re able to take as many photos as you would like within the building, in many different areas.
-The tour guide even suggested ways to sit and the places with the best lighting!
+You can take as many photos as you would like within the building.
+The tour guide even suggested ways to sit and told me the rooms with the best lighting!
 Best of all, before I left, they presented me with a souvenir photograph of myself in the dress.

 It was interesting to see how the wealthy in Japan exhibited their status through their lavish Western -style properties, after a long period of Western infatuation with Orientalism.